programaka/batch-file-processing/README.md

-# Batch File Processing Dapr End to End Sample
+# Dapr - Batch File Processing End to End Sample

 This sample demonstrates an end to end sample for processing a batch of related text files using microservices and Dapr.
 Through this sample you will learn about Dapr's state management, bindings, pub sub, and end to end tracing.